-Not one knights who were on duty nearby bothered to lift a finger to stop the incident.
-Fortunately, Mika managed to successfully escaped to the castle where she immediately reported the incident to the Captain of her brigade.
+Not one knight who was on duty nearby bothered to lift a finger to stop the incident.
+Fortunately, Mika managed to successfully escape to the castle where she immediately reported the incident to the Captain of her brigade.

 Emerald eyes gazed at the busy streets.
-In truth, Mika could not completely blame them for resenting her; the ugly and bitter conflicts of the Great War that happened a decade ago, resulted in many casualties and the loss of their loved ones.
-Only a few have truly make peace with the past and carried on with their life as much as they possible could.
+In truth, Mika could not completely blame them for resenting her; the ugly and bitter conflicts of the Great War that happened a decade ago resulted in many casualties and the loss of their loved ones.
+Only a few have truly made peace with the past and carried on with their lives as much as they possibly could.
 As time went by, they came to even tolerate her presence and gradually treated her kindly.

-At a young age, Mika was known as the ‘Lost Child’, due to the fact that she had been found laying unconscious at the castle’s back gates by one of the Knights who were patrolling the area.
-Immediately, she was brought over inside the castle for interrogation, and met for the first time with the Lord of Luyas, Lord Ranfel Heartlets XII.
+At a young age, Mika was known as the ‘Lost Child’, since she had been found lying unconscious at the castle’s back gates by one of the Knights who were patrolling the area.
+Immediately, she was brought over inside the castle for interrogation and met for the first time with the Lord of Luyas, Lord Ranfel Heartlets XII.

 They sooner found out that the young Spirit had known nothing of her life beyond her name and age.
 They were also greatly awestruck by discovered her incredible skill in understanding and speaking the human language fluently.